datastaxdevs/workshop-microservices-java/README.md

 **✅ Step e.
 Change injection dependency in `TodoListRestController`**

-- Locate the file `TodoListRestController` [here](./todobackend-cassandra/src/main/java/com/datastax/sample/resources/TodoListRestController.java). `TodoListRepository` is an interface to design the CRUD operations for tasks.
+- [`TodoListRepository`](./todobackend-cassandra/src/main/java/com/datastax/sample/resources/TodoListRestController.java) is an interface to design the CRUD operations for tasks.
+Locate the file `TodoListRestController` [here](./todobackend-cassandra/src/main/java/com/datastax/sample/resources/TodoListRestController.java).
 As you can see we are specifically picking `todobackend.repo.inmemory` change it to `todobackend.repo.cassandra-driver` by commenting/uncommenting proper lines.

 ```java
 @Autowired